 ARTS 298: Individual Study Topics

 Designed for the student who wishes to do independent study or research.
 Content and methods of study must be arranged prior to registration.
 May be repeated for a total of 3 credits.
-Credits: 1-3 Prerequisites: Approval by department chair

 ARTS 299: Directed Group Study Topics